Stephen Westra, a Dutch composer and writer

 series.

 September 2006 his Variations for string orchestra were performed by the Hafnia Chamber Orchestra in Copenhagen (DK).
 January 2011 in Amsterdam a theatreprogram, 'Geleidelijk verliest de mens zijn gedaante...'
 (Gradually a man looses his shape), was premiered with music by among others Westra on texts by Russian absurdist Daniil Charms, followed in 2013 by Onsje (We) en Varenka en de oorlog (Varenka and the War) on texts by German/Dutch writer and performer Bernhard Christiansen.
-More recently premiered were his Duo and Quartet for 2 and 4 celli resp., his Duo for Viola & Cello, and his Suite nr 1 for piano 'The Invention of Innocence as well as an ensemble piece of the last piece (summer 2019).
-In 2019 he finished his Garcia Lorca songs (El llanto por las cosas lejanas), in '21 his third and fourth suite for the piano and in '22 the orchestral piece Notte di festa.
+More recently premiered were his Duo and Quartet for 2 and 4 celli resp., his Duo for Viola & Cello, and his Suite nr 1 for piano 'The Invention of Innocence' as well as an ensemble version of the last piece (summer 2019).
+In 2019 he finished his Garcia Lorca songs (El llanto por las cosas lejanas), in '21 his third and fourth suite for the piano, in '22 the orchestral piece Notte di festa and in '23 the fourth series of 24 preludes.

 Westra's music has been performed in some great halls in The Netherlands (Muziekcentrum Vredenburg Utrecht, Congresgebouw Den Haag, Muziekcentrum Frits Philips Eindhoven) and outside his native country (e.g. Japan, Ireland, Denmark, Germany and the United States).
 Names of the musicians and ensembles who performed his music are Vincent Kusters, Irene Maessen, Machteld van de Putte, Fanny de Ruiter, Josefien and Charlotte Stoppelenburg (singers); Sasha Mashina, Rossitza Ovtcharova, Lisanne Soeterbroek (violin); René Berman, Jan Insinger, Marike Tuin, Frank Wakelkamp (cello); Stephen Alltop, Helena Basilova, Karolinka de Bree, Jaap Brackman, Isabelle van Dooren, Jan Paul Grijpink, Wijnand van Klaveren, Jan van Maanen, Charlie Bo Meijering, Bobby Mitchell, Irina Osetskaya, Willem Stoppelenburg, Naomi Tamura, Daan Treur, Ariadne Verstegen, Caspar Vos en Marcel Worms (pianists); Rolf Buijs, Simon Casali-Krzentowsky, Herman Draaisma, Bruno de Greeve, Jussi Jaatinen, Alexandru Lascae, Jan van Maanen, Bas Pollard, Otto Tausk and Mikhail Zemtsov (conductors); the Apeldoorns Symfonie Orkest, Arion Ensemble, Camerata Delft, Consonanti kamerorkest, Hafnia Chamber Orchestra, Heemsteeds Kamerorkest, Pulcinella Chamber Orchestra, Koninklijke Marinierskapel, Ricciotti Ensemble and the Utrechtsch Studenten Concert.